READ TIME: 12mins

 Direct Debit, BACS, debit or credit cards, and bank or building society payments take three days to clear.

 What to do and when to do it?

-When registered for VAT, you have to ensure you complete VAT returns, submit them and ensure payment made when due.
+When registered for VAT, you have to insure you complete VAT returns, submit them and ensure payment is made when due.

 Deadlines for Filing and Paying your VAT Return?